The Complete Legal Guide For Running Sweepstakes, Contests, & More

 Your Checklist For Creating Official Rules

-Your promotion must have a detailed set of official rules that are easy for participants to understand and access.
+Your promotion must have a detailed set of Official Rules that are easy for participants to understand and access.
 These rules must include all the relevant and necessary information about the promotion, from entry requirements to privacy policies.
+To make things easy, we've put together a checklist of the main elements that form the Official Rules for a digital promotion.

 We must point out that this is not an exhaustive list of everything that needs to be included in the Official Rules for your promotion to be considered legally compliant.
 Certain promotion types will have additional criteria for what needs to be included in the rules.
-For example, photo and video contests will have more detailed entry requirements, content guidelines, and judging criteria than wouldn't be necessary in the rules for an instant win.
+For example, photo and video contests will have more detailed entry requirements, content guidelines, and judging criteria that wouldn't be necessary in the rules for an instant win.

 In addition, there are legal factors whose inclusion depends entirely on the elements of your promotion design, like your prizing choices or entry mechanisms.
 For example, if your grand prize is a $5000 trip to Hawaii, a portion of your rules will include terms and conditions covering the winner's travel requirements and trip liability.